jevolk/SPQF/README.md

 intent of the channel's mission and community.

 Join **irc.freenode.net/#SPQF** for feedback, suggestions and help.
-We are open to feature requests, but we discourage features that further undemocratic ideals beyond those available already (Don't request features that make your vote worth more than others, etc).
+We are open to feature requests, but discourage features that further undemocratic ideals beyond those available already (Don't request features that make your vote worth more than others, etc).
 We actively seek reports of how attempts are made to abuse the bot or conduct takeovers.